jvatianou/cyber-bootcamp/Ansible/README.md

 # Provisioning
 From the jump box:

-`ansible-playbook elk.yml` for ELK box setup `andible-playbook setup.yml` for the webservers `ansible-playbook metricbeat-playbook.yml` to setup metric beats on webservers `ansible-playbook filebeat-playbook.yml` to setup file beats on webservers
+* `ansible-playbook elk.yml` for ELK box setup

+* `ansible-playbook setup.yml` for the webservers

+* `ansible-playbook metricbeat-playbook.yml` to setup metric beats on webservers

+* `ansible-playbook filebeat-playbook.yml` to setup file beats on webservers